Harvard Executive Session

 Papers discuss broad array of court principles, themes, concerns

 Through its six meetings over three years, the Harvard Executive Session set out to both develop and answer questions that U.S. state courts will face in the foreseeable future, attempting to clarify what leaders of state courts can and should do to distinguish their role in our system of democratic governance.

+The 4th National Symposium on Court Management focused on managing the business of courts – their essential functions; organizational structure and governance; and the challenge for today and tomorrow.
 The symposium was first convened in 1981 to reflect upon the progress and anticipate the challenges of administering and managing state courts.

 Highlights from an NCSC Public Opinion Survey "Separate Branches, Shared Responsibilites" is a study about public perceptions of how the three branches of state government should work together in forging and supporting policies affecting the administration of justice.